Menu Menu Open

 Occasionally, PrEP can cause more serious side effects that reduce kidney function and/or bone health.
 For this reason, regular check-ups and monitoring kidney function is part of your doctor’s procedure to get a script for PrEP.

-Is there anyone who should not take PrEP?
+Can anyone take PrEP?

 PrEP should NOT be used by people who are HIV positive.